5 exciting ways we’re getting renewable energy from waste

 January 27, 2021

-We’re also working hard to create enough low-carbon Renewable Natural Gas (RNG) to make up 15 per cent of our overall natural gas supply.
-“We’re always looking for innovative, cost-effective ways to increase our renewable gas supply through our partnerships with municipalities and industry,” says Scott Gramm, FortisBC’s renewable gas supply manager.
-“Looking beyond 2030, our long-term vision is for renewable gas to make up the bulk of the gas we provide to customers, reducing the use of conventional gas every year.”
+“We’re always looking for innovative, cost-effective ways to increase our renewable and low-carbon gas3 supply through our partnerships with municipalities and industry,” says Scott Gramm, senior manager, renewable and low carbon fuel development at FortisBC.
+“Our long-term vision is for renewable and low-carbon gas to make up the bulk of the gas we provide to customers, reducing the use of conventional natural gas every year.”

 5 ways we’re creating RNG with our municipal and commercial partners: